irenepsmith/AWSTracker/BlogApp/Readme.md

 Create an Amazon S3 bucket named **photos[somevalue]**.
 Be sure to use this bucket name in your Amazon S3 Java code.
 For information, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).

-## Understand the AWS Photo Analyzer application
+## Understand the AWS document analyzer application

-The AWS Photo Analyzer application supports uploading images to an Amazon S3 bucket.
-After the images are uploaded, you can view the images that are analyzed.
+The AWS document analyzer application supports uploading PDF documents to an Amazon S3 bucket.
+After the PDF documents are uploaded, you can analyze a given document and have th results displayed in the application.

 ![AWS Photo Analyzer](images/Photo1.png)